sunknudsen/privacy-guides/how-to-self-host-hardened-jitsi-server/README.md

 ### Step 2: log in to server

-Replace `~/.ssh/server` with path to private key and `server-admin@185.193.126.203` with server SSH destination.
+> Heads-up: replace `~/.ssh/server` with path to private key and `server-admin@185.193.126.203` with server SSH destination.

 ```shell
 ssh -i ~/.ssh/server server-admin@185.193.126.203